 According to the Global Agriculture Alliance, organic matter decomposition creates an oxygen demand and releases ammonia into the water.

 If you can, remove dead angelfish as soon as you find them before they begin to rot.
-Also, try to clean up as much decomposed plant as you can when you cycle your tank.
-That will keep the water clean and toxin-free.
-Remove all traces of uneaten food, too.
+Also, clean up decomposed plants when you cycle your tank.

 Signs of Ammonia in Fish Tanks